Jarvis-Consulting-Group/jarvis_data_eng-loudwige/linux_sql/README.md

 This command was scheduled to run every minute, which allowed the monitoring agent to collect and persist hardware usage data at regular intervals.
 The data was then stored in a PostgreSQL database, which was managed using Docker.
 ## Improvement
 * Set up triggers on the database tables and use tools to alert administrators of performance issues.
+* Implement unit tests for the scripts to ensure that they are working as expected